Summary

 Evaluate

-Display slide 16.
-At this point, students should understand that they have constitutional protections regarding speech and expression, but that these freedoms are not absolute.
-To conclude the lesson, evaluate what students have learned by using the Two-Minute Paper strategy.
+Display slide 20 with the Two-Minute Paper instructional strategy.
+At this point, students should have an understanding that they have constitutional protections regarding speech and expression, but that these freedoms are not absolute.

-Give students two minutes to write as much as they can in response to the questions.
-Have students turn in their responses before they leave.
+Instruct students to turn in their responses before they leave.

 Resources